| Component | What It Covers | Key Terms |

 | Minimal regulation | Basic registration, tax collection only | Many rural areas, small towns |

-Penalties vary by jurisdiction but commonly include fines of $500 to $10,000 per violation or per day of violation, STR permit revocation, forced removal of listings from booking platforms, back taxes plus interest and penalties, and in some cases misdemeanor criminal charges.
-Repeat offenders face escalating penalties, and some cities publish violation records publicly.
+Penalties vary by jurisdiction but commonly include fines of $500 to $10,000 per violation or per day, permit revocation, forced delisting from booking platforms, and back taxes with interest.
+Some cities pursue misdemeanor charges for repeat offenders and publish violation records publicly.

 Stay ahead of the curve